Can children go to a funeral?

 What usually happens after the funeral?

 In many cases, family and friends will get together for light refreshments.
 This may be at home or in a private room in a hotel or pub.
-In some areas, the funeral director will have rooms which you can use.

 What facilities are at the crematorium or church?